VDA5050/VDA5050/VDA5050_EN.md

 The resulting orders to be executed by the robotic fleet are transferred to the individual mobile robots via MQTT.
 The mobile robot then continuously reports its status to the fleet control in parallel with the execution of the order, also using MQTT.

-Functions of the fleet control are:
+## 5.3 Functions of the fleet control

+The fleet control system performs, at minimum, the following functions:
 - Assignment of orders to the mobile robots
 - Route calculation and guidance of line-guided mobile robots (taking into account the limitations of the individual physical properties of each mobile robot, e.g., size, maneuverability, etc.)
 - Detection and resolution of blockages ("deadlocks")